jmrnilsson/Nitre/README.md

 ## Example draft

-For example a cartesian product is can be described as:
+For example a cartesian product can be described as:

     var libraries =
         from l in Libraries